 Can Lymphatic Decongestion Help Improve Cognitive Function?

 Did you know lymph channels in the brain and central nervous system open up and drain neurotoxins during sleep?
-In 2015 a study done by University of Virginia School of Medicine discovered these meningeal lymphatic vessels, referred to as the glymphatic system, which indicate a strong connection between the immune system and the function of the brain and central nervous system.
+In 2015 a study done by University of Virginia School of Medicine researchers discovered these lymphatic vessels, referred to as the glymphatic system, which indicate a strong connection between the immune system and the function of the brain and central nervous system.
 (1-5) Researchers found that these glymphatic vessels can drain approximately three pounds of toxic waste out of the brain each year - that is the entire weight of the brain per year!
 They concluded that it takes 6-8 hours of sleep for neurotoxins to fully drain from the brain each night.
 This shows how important adequate sleep is considering glymphatic congestion has been linked to autoimmune concerns, infection, inflammation, cognitive decline, memory and mood related issues.
 (2, 8-9)

 The Glymphatic vessels drain one of the most well-known neurotoxins, beta-amyloid plaque which can accumulate in the brain causing neurodegeneration and potentially lead to Alzheimer’s (6).
 Studies show that the less you sleep, the slower the glymphatic vessels drain and the more beta-amyloid accumulates in the brain.
 The more beta-amyloid that accumulates, the worse you sleep and the worse your memory can become.
 (7-9)